-When you enter into a new broadband contract, it’s tempting to assume the transfer from your existing provider and the subsequent year/s of service will proceed without a hitch.
+When you get a new broadband contract, it’s tempting to assume the transfer from your existing provider and the subsequent year/s of service will proceed without a hitch.

 The reality, as our more cynical readers will already be thinking, can be rather less straightforward.

 Occasionally, something happens which simply couldn’t have been foreseen.